gajananan/integrity-shield-testscenario/03_policy-scenarios/03_CHANGE_POLICY_WITH_SIGN.md

 ### Prerequisite:
 - Policy collection is already cloned locally in signing host as described in [doc](../prerequisite-setup/GIT_CLONE_POLICY_COLLECTION.md)
-- IShield protection is enabled as described in [doc](../install-scenarios/DEPLOY_ISHIELD.md)
+- IShield protection is enabled as described in [doc](../install-scenarios/DEPLOY_ISHIELD.md), completed this step if you have done yet, before proceeding.

 ### Action Steps:

+Complete the following five steps:

 1. Go to the directory of your cloned policy collection Git repository in the signing host

    [Command]